|ChrisOLeary.com > Sins > Sacrificed Podcast|

 At the heart of Sacrificed, is a simple, but critical, question.

-If the Catholic Church can do what it allowed to be done to me as a child, and what it did to me as a survivor, starting with ignoring and shunning me, openly, without fear of accountability or consequence, at the Mass of Reparation, as the cover art for my podcast shows, then what else can they justify?
+If the Catholic Church can do what it allowed to be done to me as a child, and what it did to me as an adult, starting with ignoring and shunning me, openly, without fear of accountability or consequence, at the Mass of Reparation, as the cover art for my podcast shows, then what else can they justify?

 When it comes to innocent children, most of all.

 I don't know.

 I'll be DAMNED if I allow what happened to me to happen to anyone else.

 The problem is that the treatment of too many survivors reflects a lingering, callous indifference on the part of the Catholic Church.